Closed vs Open Captioning on Kapwing

 Closed captions are captions that viewers can toggle on and off and are a feature of the hosting website (like YouTube or Facebook).

 To use closed captions, you would upload an SRT file to your video when uploading the video onto another video hosting site.
 An SRT file is a text file that has specific formatting to indicate the timing and the words with each line of subtitle.
 SRT files do not save font formatting (like size, weight, font, color, etc).
-The format that the captions appear and are toggled will be dependent upon that hosting platform.
+The format that the captions appear in and are toggled will be dependent upon that hosting platform.

 To create closed captions on Kapwing: